code-2001/satellite_of_love/README.md

 # satellite_of_love
-object recognition within satellite images
+Development directory for object recognition within satellite images.

-etoe_net.py - run this file to classify images
+etoe_unet.py - run this file to classify images